Soul Guidance · Rachael Duffy

 Recovering the Faculty of Imagination

-Oddly, we do not strengthen it by force.
-The reasoning mind works hard, pushing toward the answer it can already half-see in the distance.
-Imagination works the other way round.
-It comes when we allow ourselves to be in stillness and a place of 'unknowing'.
-Imagination surfaces when the running commentary in our heads falls silent, when conditioned responses and thinking patterns are put to rest.
-And it comes when we slow down!
+And, unlike the reasoning mind, Imagination is activated when we allow ourselves to be in stillness and a place of 'unknowing'.
+It is available to us when the running commentary in our heads falls silent, when conditioned responses and thinking patterns are put to rest.
+And, especially, when we slow down!

 The organ of perception of imagination is a muscle that can be developed through use and will also atrophy without use.
 And so our challenge today is to slowly rebuild this muscle.